AP Test-Takers' Tweets May Not Give Away Answers, But They Raise Questions

 All of these memes reference a specific short story published in 1751, The Adventures of Peregrine Pickle by Tobias Smollett.
 While the tweets express the sentiment of the students taking the exam, they do another thing: reference the questions asked of them on the AP Literature exam.

-In fact, when the College Board released the essay questions for this year's AP Literature exam — they usually release the free-response questions 48 hours after the exam — the second question asks students to analyze a passage from the short story.
+In fact, when the College Board released the essay questions for this year's AP Literature exam — it usually releases the free-response questions 48 hours after the exam — the second question asks students to analyze a passage from the short story.

 The purpose of the test